Invasion of the UK Attractor Fly Patterns

 For those interested, here’s my tying video for the Booby Fly …

-Don’t want to tie your own Booby flies … contact us to tie them for you 🙂
+Don’t want to tie your own Booby flies … check out our boobies here! 🙂

 The Blob Fly …….